Guide to Bangalore Apartment Maintenance Charges and Costs

 Read More on: What is Sinking Fund in a Society

-Factors That Influence Maintenance Charges in Bangalore
+Factors that Influence Maintenance Charges in Bangalore Apartments

 Our analysis of over 30 residential projects in Bangalore highlights two key factors: possession year and developer grade.